-UN INITIATIVES First World Conference on Women Organized by the UN and held in Mexico, 133 governments define a World Plan of Action. and support measures and programmes with a promise of delivering a change.
-This was the vision at the core of the resolution adopted by the United Nations General Assembly in 1996 - just a year after the Beijing Platform for Action - which established the UN Trust Fund.
-Resolution 50/166 sent out a strong message that violence against women and girls was a priority for the United Nations.
-It also set out a clear trajectory for the Fund's future mission.
-It called on the UN Trust Fund to act as a catalyst and to support innovative activities that directly benefit and empower women.
-The scope was also set: the UN Trust Fund was to support initiatives at the national, community and international levels and to foster system-wide collaboration with other relevant UN bodies.
-Established as a system-wide mechanism, the UN Trust Fund was grounded in the notion of United Nations partnership and this remains central to the its values, strategies and implementation.
+UN INITIATIVES First World Conference on Women Organized by the UN and held in Mexico, 133 governments define a World Plan of Action.

+INTERNATIONAL LAW Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) grounded in the notion of United Nations partnership and this remains central to the its values, strategies and implementation.
 The UN Trust Fund operates as a pooled fund, with voluntary contributions from UN Member States and a growing number of private sector partners.
 With crucial institutional support from UN Women, its regional, multi-country and country offices, and the UN system as a whole, the UN Trust Fund has demonstrated the great potential for helping countries meet the implementation gap in preventing and ending violence against women.
 In 1995, only a handful of countries had laws and policies to address violence against women and girls.
-Today, national governments are moving towards a more comprehensive response to this worldwide pandemic,
+Today, national governments are moving towards a more comprehensive response to this worldwide pandemic, 1980 UN INITIATIVES Second World Conference on Women Held in Copenhagen.
+A Programme of Action calls for stronger measures to ensure women's ownership and control of property